How To Build Your Email Marketing List

 Want to learn more about how to use Email Marketing to grow YOUR business?

-Email marketing can greatly impact your business and customer satisfaction with your service when approached with the right ethics, attitude, and goals.
+When approached with the right ethics, attitude, and goals, email marketing can greatly impact your business and customer satisfaction.
 We've written about accomplishing this without sales-y pitches or coming on too strong.
 When in doubt, check your country's or region's spam legislation to ensure you comply.

 Start On The Right Foot: The CRM

 Myriad productivity suites on the market offer different combinations of marketing tools, social media integration, CRM functionality, and even email scheduling and automation—all in one cloud-based dashboard for easy scaling.
 Do your research and pick one to build a solid foundation for your email marketing needs.
-There are free versions available that can get you started.
+Many platforms offer free versions that can get you started.

 How to Build and Grow an Email Marketing List Organically